 • The Early Learning Initiative (ELI).
 ELI was developed to address the problem of educational underachievement in marginalised communities.
 Building upon tried and tested models of early years' intervention, ELI work with communities in areas of greatest need, to provide world-class parent and child learning support programmes.
 A significant proportion of NCI staff are working in this specialist programme.
-This is a strongly gendered area, 96% of ELI staff are women, many of whom work less than full time hours.
+This is a strongly gendered area, where many of the staff also work part time hours.